 Does chewing the gummy longer make it hit faster?

-While some sublingual tinctures (liquids placed under the tongue) can absorb directly into the bloodstream, gummies are too dense.
-They must be swallowed, digested, and processed by the liver to work.
+While some sublingual tinctures (liquids placed under the tongue) can be absorbed directly through the mouth, gummies are too dense to be absorbed that way.
+They must be swallowed and digested for it to work.

-Chewing it into smaller pieces might help your stomach dissolve it a few minutes faster, but it won’t bypass the liver.
+Chewing it into smaller pieces might help your stomach dissolve it a few minutes faster, but that’s it.

 Is the Delta-9 in hemp gummies different from marijuana gummies?